Ali Vosoughi

 阿力

-My interests are multimodal information processing using deep learning, multisensory perception, video and scene understanding, audio, image, video, and natural language processing.
+Ali Vosoughi is a Ph.D. student in the Electrical and Computer Engineering Department at the University of Rochester.
+His interests are multimodal information processing using deep learning, multisensory perception, video and scene understanding, audio, image, video, and natural language (NLP) that can help to build the next generation of AI assistants able to solve complex and imaginative tasks.

 News